 Develops the foundations of discrete mathematics, including its applications to computer science and information technology.
-Serves as an introduction to more advanced material necessary in higher level mathematics and computer science courses.
+Serves as an introduction to advanced material used in higher level mathematics and computer science courses.
 Topics include a study of logic, sets, relations, functions, algorithms, counting methods, graph theory and trees, and basic number theory.